mainsail-crew/docs/docs/mainsailos/index.md

 !!! note
     MainsailOS is **not** an "all in one" solution for every use case.
 It is a simple and easy starting point to enjoy Mainsail and its features.

-!!! note "About Customization"
-    MainsailOS is not a full distribution like Debian or Ubuntu.
-It only adds the required software on top of the existing base image for your SBC.
-You will not find any customization beyond the installed software.
-Any issues regarding logging behavior, hardware support, or driver stability are out of scope and should be addressed to the respective SBC base image developers.

 ## Supported Hardware